-- CPE is offered independently of YDS through programs accredited by the Association of Clinical Pastoral Education (ACPE).
+- CPE is offered independently of Yale Divinity School through programs accredited by the Association of Clinical Pastoral Education (ACPE).
 Anyone can apply to these CPE programs.

-- The Director of OSM is the YDS liaison with external CPE programs around the United States and Canada.
+- The Director of the Office of Supervised Ministries is the YDS liaison with external CPE programs around the United States and Canada.

 - One unit of CPE, which can be taken during a summer or an academic year, can receive 6 transfer credits and fulfill the supervised ministry requirement for the M.Div. degree.

-- Eligible students may receive a stipend through the Office of Finance and Administration.
+- Eligible students may receive a stipend of up to $4,000 through the Office of Finance and Administration.